Inferring networks from time series: a neural approach: Inferring economic cost networks from noisy data

 We apply this model to a previously studied dataset of economic activity in Greater London \cite{Ellam_2018, Gaskin_2023}.
-We use the ward-level household income from $N=625$ wards for 2015 \cite{GLA_ward_data} and the retail floor space of the $M=49$ largest commercial centres in Greater London as the initial origin zone and destination zone sizes respectively, i.e. $\mathbf{O}(0)$ and $\mathbf{W}(0)$, and from this generate a synthetic time series using the parameters estimated in \cite{Gaskin_2023} for a high noise level of $\sigma=0.14$.
-The network consists of public transport and driving travel times between the zones, extracted using the Google Maps Distance API, for June 2022 \cite{Gaskin_2023}; see fig. \ref{fig:Harris_Wilson_results}b and Methods.
-We generate enough data to make the problem uniquely inferable, in order to isolate the effect of the measurement noise on the prediction.
+We use the ward-level household income from $N=625$ wards for 2015 \cite{GLA_ward_data} and the retail floor space of the $M=49$ largest commercial centres in London \cite{GLA_health_check_report} as the initial origin zone and destination zone sizes respectively, i.e. $\mathbf{O}(0)$ and $\mathbf{W}(0)$, and from this generate a synthetic time series using the parameters estimated in \cite{Gaskin_2023} for a high noise level of $\sigma=0.14$.
+For the network $\mathbf{C}$ we use the Google Distance Matrix API\footnote{\href{https://developers.google.com/maps/documentation/distance-matrix}{developers.google.com/maps/documentation/distance-matrix}} to extract the shortest travel time $d_{ij}$ between nodes, using either public transport or driving.
+The network weights are derived in \cite{Wilson_1967} as